1 9 5 3 (UK)

 The British nation came to a standstill on 2 June 1953.

-For many it was their first glimpse of the invention; television.
+For many, it was their first glimpse of television.

-Fears that the presence of television cameras would spoil the great day proved to be totally unfounded, and the vigil lasted all day.
-Mealtimes were slotted in around crucial moments as girls gossiped about the merits of the Queen’s dress and grandmothers said they had none of this when George V became King.
+Fears that the presence of television cameras would spoil the great day proved to be unfounded, and the vigil lasted all day.
+Mealtimes were slotted around crucial moments as girls gossiped about the merits of the Queen’s dress, and grandmothers said they had none of this when George V became King.

 It was an occasion none would forget.

 They shed tears at the shot of the boy Prince Charles in the royal box watching his mother being crowned, reflected in a moment’s silence at that shot of her handbag lying on the seat of the state coach and cheered wildly as the new Queen emerged from Westminster Abbey.

 The broadcast began just after 10.00 am with Sylvia Peters introducing Berkeley Smith and Chester Wilmot, the commentators outside Buckingham Palace, as the first pictures were received from mobile units (using up to sixteen cameras) at the Victoria Memorial, on the Embankment (with Max Robertson), and outside Westminster Abbey (with Mary Hill and Michael Henderson).

 Starting at 11.20 am, the Coronation Service was described for television by Richard Dimbleby from a position high up in the Triforium.
 Five television cameras were used in the Abbey.